paluh/purescript-jaws/README.md

   * Use `Data.Record.Builder` internally

+  * Provide more basic validators for http

   * Is there any nice general representation for "product" builder which can be used for Tuple, Record, HStack?

-  * Test `HStack` as an alternative for records

-  * How to do tagging in more principled way
+  * How to do tagging in more principled way?
+How to return list of error paths?

-  * Provide more basic validators for http